NeonLaw/codebase/README.md

 On pushes to the `development` branch and a successful test run, our [staging environment](https://www.neonlaw.net) is updated.

-On Monday through Thursday at 4:00 am PST, the [production environment](https://www.neonlaw.com) is updated with the latest commit from `development`.
+Every dat Thursday at 2:00 am PST, the [production environment](https://www.neonlaw.com) is updated with the latest commit from `development`.